 4. What is the current state of the lawsuits?

-Litigation is very new.
-Every week brings new lawsuits against Similac maker Abbott Laboratories, Inc. for allegedly causing babies to develop NEC.
+Every week of 2022 brings new baby formula NEC lawsuits against maker of Similac Abbott Laboratories, Inc. for allegedly causing babies to develop NEC.
 Typical causes of action in these lawsuits are:

 - Strict product liability for design defect (“defective product”)

-- Strict liability for failure to warn (the Similac labels and product information still do not disclose NEC risks)
+- Strict liability for failure to warn (the Similac warning labels and product information still do not disclose NEC risks, just that low birth weight infants are susceptible to GI problems)

 - Intentional misrepresentation